 Troubleshooting Instant Pot Teriyaki Chicken and Rice:

 I’ve gotten a few comments about rice not cooking in the required time, so I wanted to run some tests and see what the issue might be.
-Here’s what I found:
+I have adjusted the recipe to make it even more foolproof!

-- 20 minutes in the Instant Pot for regular long grain brown rice should be plenty, and mine was nearly cooked after the first cook time.
+- 20 minutes in the Instant Pot for regular long grain brown rice should be plenty.
 It always seems to cook a little more slowly when there’s anything other than thin liquid in the pot, but even after 20 minutes mine was mostly cooked.
-With the second cook time (which is really 10 minutes heating and building pressure and 3 minutes high pressure), it should definitely be tender.

 Looking for more Instant Pot chicken recipes?
 Try this Instant Pot Whole Chicken (from fresh or frozen!)